ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

    The autotest script is in flux.
 This documentation may be out of date.

-The git commit e045f61473afa800afc241819cf890591fbecd5a in ArduPilot master's history is a reasonable example of adding an entirely new test to the ArduPilot suite.
+`This <https://github.com/ArduPilot/ardupilot/commit/e045f61473afa800afc241819cf890591fbecd5a>`__ git commit is a reasonable example of adding an entirely new test to the ArduPilot suite.

 Conducting an automated git bisect with an autotest